 See in Glossary displays are determined by the ShaderA small script that contains the mathematical calculations and algorithms for calculating the Color of each pixel rendered, based on the lighting input and the Material configuration.
 More info

 See in Glossary that the Material uses.
-A shader is a specialised kind of graphical program that determines how texture and lighting information are combined to generate the pixelsThe smallest unit in a computer image.
+A Shader is a specialized kind of graphical program that determines how texture and lighting information is combined to generate the pixelsThe smallest unit in a computer image.
 Pixel size depends on your screen resolution.
 Pixel lighting is calculated at every screen pixel.
 More info

-See in Glossary of the rendered object onscreen.
-See the manual section about Shaders for in-depth information about how they are used in a Unity project.
+See in Glossary onscreen.
+See the documentation on Shaders for in-depth information about how Shaders are used in a Unity Project.